yak32/blog/_posts/2013-10-23-iron-cube-tank-multiplayer-combat-in-voxel-world-is-ported-to-android-and-available-on-google-play-store-for-free.md

 image: /blog/images/uploads/2013/01/iron_cube_android.jpg
 categories: [game, iron cube]
 ---
-Iron Cube, tank multiplayer combat in voxel world, is ported to Android and available on Google Play store for free!
+Iron Cube, a tank multiplayer combat game in a voxel world, is ported to Android and available on the Google Play store for free!

 <a href="https://play.google.com/store/apps/details?id=com.glow3d.ironcube"><img alt="" src="/blog/images/en_generic_rgb_wo_60.png" /></a>

-The app is available all Android 4.0+ (from Ice Cream Sandwich) devices and tested on Samsung Galaxy 3, Galaxy 4, Galaxy Note 2.
+The game is available on all Android 4.0+ (from Ice Cream Sandwich) devices and was tested on Samsung Galaxy Note 3, Samsung Galaxy Note 4 and Samsung Galaxy Note 2.

-Currently there are 3 levels and 2 tanks with different characteristics, M1 tank is more heavy and powerful, but slower than Merk tank.
-2 players can play on local Wi-Fi network or using phones, connected by Wi-Fi Direct.
+Currently there are 3 levels and 2 tanks with different features, the M1 tank is more heavy and powerful, but slower than the Merk tank.
+2 players can play by using local Wi-Fi network or by using phones, connected by Wi-Fi Direct.
-Also it's possible to compete with AI-controlled bot.To win you should destroy enemy tank 5 times.
-(btw, bot is very smart and it kills me very often).
-Enemy is usually appear on opposite side of the map.
-After destroying enemy tank it will be respawn.
+Also it's possible to compete with an AI-controlled bot.
+To win you should destroy the enemy tanks 5 times (by the way, the bot is very smart and it kills me very often).
+Enemies usually appear on the opposite side of the map.
+After destroying an enemy tank it will respawn.

-Environment is fully destructible, water is dynamic.
+Environment is fully destructible, the water is dynamic.

 Gameplay video:
 <div class="videoWrapper"><iframe src="//www.youtube.com/embed/RITw-muIarM" height="450" width="600"></iframe></div>